cerner/fhir.cerner.com/content/soarian/dstu2/care-provision/careplan.md

 * The API returns values in reverse chronological order by the most currently charted date.

-* The API returns charted content in active status.

-* The API returns charted content that is not marked as erroneous.
+* The API returns charted content in `active` status, and will not return charted content that is marked as `cancelled`.

-* The API will not return a careplan with cancelled status.

 * The Narrative represents the entire care plan, and contains information that is not included in the structured portion of the response.
 As such, it should be shown to the user to ensure completeness of clinical content and context.